Candidate and job searcher FAQ

 – A recruitment agency works with businesses to fill vacancies through a network of registered candidates, all looking for work.

 Traditionally, headhunting was an exclusive service carried out by those with large networks, experience and contacts.
-But in the age of LinkedIn, where anyone can be InMailed with an opportunity, many recruitment agencies have effectively added headhunting to their service offering.
+But in the age of LinkedIn, where anyone can be InMailed with an opportunity, many recruitment agencies have effectively added headhunting and headhunter services to their offerings.

 This has resulted in headhunters moving up to C-suite and above, where real investigative and nurturing work has to be done prior to first contact.
-At RECRUITdee, we offer a blended recruitment service in Bangkok, encompassing headhunting, openly advertised roles and a database of registered candidates looking for work.
+At RECRUITdee, we offer a blended recruitment and headhunter service in Bangkok, Thailand.

 Keep it nice and simple, that’s the key.
 Recruiters and employers will be looking through hundreds and need to make a decision quickly, so help them out.